-Source Notes CR code (Related legislative provisions/Ex Mem references/other sources where particularly applicable) "serious credit infringement" The information that Part IIIA permits CRBs, subject to conditions, to collect and disclose includes serious credit infringements - this is defined as: (a) an act by an individual that involves fraudulently obtaining consumer credit or attempting to do this; (b) an act by an individual that involves fraudulently evading the individual's obligations in relation to consumer credit or attempting to do this; or (c) an act by an individual if: (i) a reasonable person would consider the act indicates an intention by the individual to no longer comply with the individual's obligations in relation to consumer credit provided by a CP; (ii) the CP has taken reasonable steps to contact the individual about the act; and (iii) at least 6 months have passed since the CP last had contact with the individual.
-Code Obligations Explanatory Memorandum p.116-117 (d) Where a CP discloses to a CRB that, in the CP's opinion, an individual has committed a serious credit infringement within paragraph (a) of the Section 6(1) definition of that term, the CP must be able to reasonably establish that: (i) when obtaining or attempting to obtain consumer credit , the individual made, or arranged for someone else to make, a material false statement to the CP or knowingly allowed the CP to rely upon a material false statement or premise; and the individual did this knowing that the statement or premise was untrue and, with intent to deceive the CP, aware that the false statement or premise was likely to materially affect the CP's decision as to whether or not to provide credit to the individual.
-Explanatory Memorandum p.116-117 (e) Where a CP discloses to a CRB that, in the CP's opinion, an individual has committed a serious credit infringement within paragraph (b) of the Section 6(1) definition of that term, the CP must be able to reasonably establish that: the individual made, or arranged for someone else to make, a material false statement to the CP or knowingly allowed the CP to rely upon a material false statement or premise; and
+Source Notes CR code (Related legislative provisions/Ex Mem references/other sources where particularly applicable) "serious credit infringement" The information that Part IIIA permits CRBs, subject to conditions, to collect and disclose includes serious credit infringements - this is defined as: (a) an act done by an individual that involves fraudulently obtaining consumer credit or attempting fraudulently to obtain consumer credit; (b) an act done by an individual that involves fraudulently evading the individual's obligations in relation to consumer credit or attempting fraudulently to evade those obligations; or (c) an act by an individual if: a reasonable person would consider that the act indicates an intention, on the part of the individual, to no longer comply with the individual's obligations in relation to consumer credit provided by a CP; the CP has, after taking such steps as are reasonable in the circumstances, been unable to contact the individual about the act; and (iii) at least 6 months have passed since the CP last had contact with the individual.
+Code Obligations Explanatory Memorandum p.116-117 I2.1 (d) Where a CP discloses to a CRB that, in the CP's opinion, an individual has committed a serious credit infringement within paragraph (a) of the Section 6(1) definition of that term, the CP must be able to reasonably establish that: (i) when obtaining or attempting to obtain consumer credit, the individual made, or arranged for someone else to make, a material false statement to the CP or knowingly allowed the CP to rely upon a material false statement or premise; and the individual did this knowing that the statement or premise was untrue and, with intent to deceive the CP, aware that the false statement or premise was likely to materially affect the CP's decision as to whether or not to provide credit to the individual.
+Explanatory Memorandum p.116-117 (e) Where a CP discloses to a CRB that, in the CP's opinion, an individual has committed a serious credit infringement within paragraph (b) of the Section 6(1) definition of that term, the CP must be able to reasonably establish that: